Grants and Initiatives

 The Lady Bird Johnson Environmental Award honors outstanding achievements in the preservation, restoration, or improvement of the natural world that embrace Mrs. Johnson's style, energy, and commitment to her work.
 It salutes the efforts of Americans who are making a positive impact on the environment by successfully collaborating with communities and engaging others in their mission by reaching out to diverse sectors.

 The award was created by the Board of Trustees of the LBJ Foundation to honor the former First Lady on her 80th birthday and to underscore her devotion to conservation and the environment.
-Former recipients include Senator John Chafee, Laurance Rockefeller, Patrick Noonan, and Michael Dombeck.
+Former recipients include Senator John Chafee, Laurance Rockefeller, Patrick Noonan, Michael Dombeck, and Ted Turner.